McHauge/vMix-M5Stick-Tally-Light/src/a_GLOBAL/plugins/Plugins.md

 It's pretty self-explanatory: The `onLive`, `onPre`, `onSafe` and `onClear` methods are called whenever the state of the tally changes.
 When it switches to LIVE, the `onLive` function is called, the same counts for the other functions.
+There is also the `setBrightness` that will get updated whenever you change the screen brightness on the front.

 ### Hook into the code